TrueNobility303/LocalFG/README.md

 FG-W and FG-A are proposed in [1], while local guess guidance is proposed in [2].

-[1] Ren, Mengye, Simon Kornblith, Renjie Liao, and Geoffrey Hinton.
+[1] Ren Mengye, Simon Kornblith, Renjie Liao, and Geoffrey Hinton.
 "Scaling Forward Gradient With Local Losses."
 In ICLR, 2023.

-[2] Fournier, Louis, Stéphane Rivaud, Eugene Belilovsky, Michael Eickenberg, and Edouard Oyallon.
+[2] Fournier Louis, Stéphane Rivaud, Eugene Belilovsky, Michael Eickenberg, and Edouard Oyallon.
 "Can Forward Gradient Match Backpropagation?."
 In ICML, 2023.

 ## Reproduce the results